How much information can the best steganography program stuff into a 1135 x 757 pixel photo, without making it ridiculously obvious it's been tampered

 of course with an occasional one-bit embed), all under user control.
 Detecting that an image has been lightly stuffed would be virtually impossible.

-Third, Stegmeister solves a vexing problem that comes about when for example a grey cloud has RGB values 127, 128, 128.
-In binary, 127 is 01111111
+Third, Stegmeister solves a vexing problem that comes about when for example a grey cloud has RGB (red-green-blue) values 127, 128, 128.
+In binary,

-and 128 is 10000000.
-They're almost the same intensity at the start, but any bits we embed in the former will replace 1's and so will make that
+127 is 01111111 and 128 is 10000000.
+They're almost the same intensity at the start, but any bits we embed in the former will replace 1's and so will

-connected to undistorted-looking output images.
+in undistorted-looking output images.

 (If an image is going to be subject to careful scrutiny, one would of course employ lower embed ratios than when seeking only a pleasing look from a